Tier 1 (Entrepreneur) visa

 - have registered with Companies House as a director of a UK company or registered with HM Revenue & Customs as self-employed within six months of being granted immigration permission as a Tier 1 (Entrepreneur) visa holder and continue to be registered and engaged in business activity in the UK;

-- continue to be a genuine entrepreneur.
+- are a genuine entrepreneur.

-Provided the extension application is successful, the applicant and their dependants should be granted immigration permission for a further two years.
+Provided the extension application is successful, the applicant and their Dependants should be granted immigration permission for a further two years.

 Applicants may be eligible to apply for ILR:

 - once they have held immigration permission as a Tier 1 (Entrepreneur) Migrant for five years; or

 - once they have held immigration permission as a Tier 1 (Entrepreneur) Migrant for three years if they have:

 - created the equivalent of 10 new full-time jobs for settled workers in the UK that have existed for at least 12 months; or

 - established a new business that had an income of at least £5m over a three year period or increased the income of an established business by at least £5m over a three year period.

 In order to obtain ILR, the applicant will need to meet the residence requirements, which are that they must not have been outside the UK for more than 180 days in any rolling 12 month period during the three or five year qualifying period for ILR.

 It is important to note that Dependants must wait at least five years before they can apply for ILR and may also be required to meet the residence requirements at the ILR stage.
 Furthermore, for a Dependant under the age of 18 years to obtain ILR, both parents must also obtain, or already possess, ILR.